DCMLab/reductive_analysis_app/README.md

    the notes and relations.
- * After having annotated a number of relations/relations, we can _reduce_ the lowest-ranked notes in our hierarchy by clicking the "Reduce Hyperedges" button.
+ * After having annotated a number of relations/relations, we can _reduce_ the lowest-ranked notes in our hierarchy by clicking the "Reduce Relations" button.
 We can also select a subset of the existing relations to attempt to reduce.
 The basic algorithm is this: Each reduced relation also removes its secondary notes, and leaves its primary notes to the next step.
 However, any relations that are _not_